-Leverage and Restrictive Covenants in Agreements Relating to Indebtedness entities (including the Credit Facilities).
+Leverage and Restrictive Covenants in Agreements Relating to Indebtedness

+The ability of the Corporation and its subsidiaries to pay dividends or make other payments or advances is subject to applicable laws and contractual restrictions contained in the instruments governing any indebtedness of those entities (including the Credit Facilities).
 The degree to which the Corporation is leveraged could have important consequences to the Shareholders including: the Corporation's ability to obtain additional financing for working capital, capital expenditures or acquisitions; a significant portion of the Corporation's cash flow from operations may be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for future operations; certain borrowings may be at variable rates of interest, which exposes the Corporation to the risk of increased interest rates; and the Corporation may be more vulnerable to economic downturns and be limited in its ability to withstand competitor pressures.